rghu/reconCNV/README.md

 **Configuration file**
 Written in a JSON format, this file allows the user to customize reconCNV according to the user's input files and plotting preferences.
 This nested document contains two main keys, "files" and "plots", within which parameter and threshold customizations are listed. "files" key should be used primarily for referencing the column names of input files.  "plots" key is also further nested to include visualization options for different plots produced by reconCNV.
 Fields used in the configuration are further explained below.
 An example config file with values is provided for using as a template.

+_**All fields in the config file are mandataory and `column_names` must be unique!**_ If 'gene' and 'weight' fields/columns are not present in your input files, keep the default column names as seen in the example configuration file and reconCNV will automatically add pseudo values for these fields/columns.

 Refer to an example configuration file `config.json`.

 **Ratio file**